sfu-ireceptor/turnkey-service/docs/CONFIGURATION_README.md

 Ignore.

+##Custom Files##

+Ignore.

 ##Web Server → Install NGINX##

-Uncheck the checkbox (to disable) unless you wish to use NGINX instead of Apache (on your own...)
+Uncheck the checkbox (to disable) unless you wish to use NGINX instead of Apache (on your own...but use the Apache settings noted below)

 ##Web Server → Apache##